 Linda Lam focuses her practice on representing individuals who have been harmed by corporate misconduct.
-She has prosecuted fraud, employment, breach of contract, breach of fiduciary duty, and medical malpractice claims brought under federal and state laws.
-Linda is also involved in the investigation and development of new cases, including disputes involving major real estate developments throughout the country.
+She has prosecuted fraud, breach of contract, and breach of fiduciary duty cases against large banks, insurance companies, and hospitality brands.

 Linda has been an advocate for borrowers who suffered foreclosures during the Great Recession.
 She represented a certified class of over 1,200 borrowers who lost their homes after Wells Fargo wrongfully denied them trial mortgage modifications.
 The case settled for $40 million, resulting in significant payments to each class member.

 Currently, Linda represents victims of a real estate Ponzi scheme in Camenisch v.
 Umpqua Bank.
 The case concerns Umpqua’s alleged aiding and abetting of a fraudulent investment scheme that caused investors, many of whom are senior citizens, to lose hundreds of millions of dollars.

 In addition to prosecuting class actions, Linda also represents individual clients in personal injury cases.
 She recently achieved a favorable settlement for a student who suffered a traumatic brain injury as a result of peer-on-peer harassment at a Bay Area school.
 She has also represented individuals who have been harmed by medical professionals and negligent drivers.